Git has a very useful ‘include’ facility to make sharing common configuration a pretty simple process.

 > git config –global -l –includes

 A number of years ago I started a new job at a software company.
 A colleague walked me through the email system, network layout, and other infrastructure.
 He explained how Brief was the standard editor, and was set up so everyone had a local config file that pointed to the common config file on the network.
-The common config set up the necessary drive mappings, file shares, etc. No matter what computer you logged in to, Brief was set up correctly based on your user id.
+The common config set up the necessary drive mappings, file shares, etc. No matter what computer you logged in to, Brief was set up correctly based on your user id.9apps install

 I thought of that as I find myself using SkyDrive more and more to share my own config files, script files, utilities, and other junk I want available on various computers.
 It is very nice having _vimrc and my PowerShell profile always synchronized across computers, while being able to easily add computer-specific changes.